jlobue10/Chia_stuff/README.md

 I've also added an example Chia harvesting service to be used with Linux as a `systemd` service.
 Edit as necessary and use if you like.

-I also have a Windows PowerShell harvesting and status script that I set task scheduler to launch every Windows boot.
+I have a Windows PowerShell harvesting and status script that I set task scheduler to launch every Windows boot.
 I will share this later, when I have time, for those who'd be interested in it.

 Feel free to ask questions as necessary.
 There are more [elegant solutions](https://github.com/graemes/mownplow) out there, but documentation can be somewhat lacking if you're not experienced in Python, so I came up with this more 'crude' `bash` and `systemd` solution.